 22nd April 2025

-Uzbekistan – Information for Consideration by the Committee on Economic, Social, and Cultural Rights (CESCR) at its 77th Session in February 2025
+Uzbekistan – Information for Consideration by the Committee on Economic, Social, and Cultural Rights – 77th session, February 2025

 Equality Now collaborated with NIHOL Initiative’s Development and Supporting Centre, Social Welfare and Education Center White Sail, Public Unity Yuksak Salohiyat, Women’s and Youth Center Tumaris of Navoi region, NGO Sogdiana of Navoi region, Civic Initiatives Support Center of Karakalpak regional branch, Kibray district society of women with disabilities Opa-singillar, Centre for Scientific, Social and Humanitarian Initiatives Oila, NGO Istiqbolli Avlod to produce this information for the UN Committee on Economic, Social and Cultural Rights, ahead of its review of the follow-up report of Uzbekistan in February 2025.